Beyond the Silhouette: Pre-release

 Silhouette was presented at the Winter 1991 American Film Market, in presence of Scoggins and James, although Singer could not attend.
 It sold about CAD$1 million worth of rights, including all U.S. video and pay TV to Prism Entertainment.

 Home media

 In the U.S., the film was released on January 30, 1992, by Prism Entertainment, who renamed it Ultimate Desires.
 The Canadian release followed one and a half month later through Nova Home Entertainment, the video division of Nova Releasing, under the title Beyond the Silhouette.
 It was available on VHS and Betamax.
 The film was also noted as a rare domestic success on the Canadian pay-per-view market, one of just two (with Scanners II) to outperform some U.S. product on the Viewers Choice service that year.
 In the U.K., the film debuted as Silhouette through 20/20 Vision, a label of New Age Entertainment, on July 26, 1992.

+Since then, Vantage Media has internationally released an newly sourced master for the movie as Silhouette on Amazon Prime Video in a SD format, though only in the United States.